ceb29/python-pool-game/README.md

--right click to bring the cue ball back to mouse position -aim with the line (ball will go towards the line) -press trigger to release ball (speed is determined by the length of the line)
+-right click to bring the cue ball back to mouse position -aim with the line (ball will go towards the line) -press trigger to release ball (speed is determined by the length of the line) -press enter at any time to restart game